Bacchus

 Bacchus, the Roman god of wine and intoxication, known as Dionysus to Greeks.

-Unless indicated otherwise, the text in this article is either based on Wikipedia article "Bacchus" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on original research by Jahsonic and friends.
+Unless indicated otherwise, the text in this article is either based on Wikipedia article "Bacchus" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on research by Jahsonic and friends.
 See Art and Popular Culture's copyright notice.

 Personal tools